• Skip to primary navigation

 To build a Natural Bird Sound Generator Circuit using Transistors follow the below steps:

-• First collect all parts same like circuit diagram above.
+• First, collect all parts same like circuit diagram above.

-• Join other side of R1, R2, R3 to positive side of C2 and C3.
+• Next, join BC547 Q1 collector to BC557 Q2 base, connect Q1 base to one side of R1, R2 and R4 and other side of R1, R2, R3go to positive side of C2 and C3.

 Conclusion:

-We can change resistor and capacitor values to make different bird sounds.
+Also, the circuit works on small battery power and is good for electronics learning and fun projects; further if required, we can change resistor and capacitor values to make different bird sounds.

-Filed Under: Audio Circuits, Transistor Circuits
+Filed Under: Audio Circuits, DIY Projects, Hobby Circuits, Transistor Circuits

 About Admin-Lavi